neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

   --save_strategy epoch --save_total_limit 1
 ```

-## Sparse Transfer Learning with a Custom Teacher from HF Hub (Singe-Inpuut Multi-Class - TweetEval)
+## Sparse Transfer Learning with a Custom Teacher from HF Hub (Singe-Input Multi-Class - TweetEval)

 In addition to passing models trained locally, we can also pass models from the Hugging
 Face hub via model identifiers to the transfer learning script as the `--distill_teacher`.